-ImageXD convenes researchers, scientists, and theorists who work with images as a primary source of data, to learn about the latest developments in a variety of fields and to promote interdisciplinary collaboration.
-All researchers, scientists, and theorists who work with images as a primary source of data are welcome and encouraged to apply to attend this event.
-At this small gathering (<50 people) there will be talks, discussions, and time to work in groups to collaborate - either coding or planning for research and funding.
+ADSA and BIDS co-hosted the sixth annual ImageXD on March 16-17, 2023, bringing together researchers, scientists, and theorists who work with images as a primary source of data, to learn about the latest developments in a variety of fields and to promote interdisciplinary collaboration.
+The small gathering (<50 people) featured talks, discussions, and time to work in groups to collaborate - either coding or planning for research and funding.

 Sara Beery will join MIT as an assistant professor in the Faculty of Artificial Intelligence and Decision-Making in EECS in September 2023 and is currently a visiting researcher at Google working on urban tree mapping across North America.
 She received her PhD in computing and mathematical sciences at Caltech in 2022, where she was advised by Pietro Perona.
 Her research focuses on building computer vision methods that enable global-scale environmental and biodiversity monitoring across data modalities, tackling real-world challenges including strong spatiotemporal correlations, imperfect data quality, fine-grained categories, and long-tailed distributions.
 She partners with nongovernmental organizations and government agencies to deploy her methods in the wild worldwide and works toward increasing the diversity and accessibility of academic research in artificial intelligence through interdisciplinary capacity building and education.